Contents: Basics; Other Static Problems; Corona Loss; Static Drains; Odds & Ends;

 Other Static Problems

-There are other static problems mobile operators should be aware.
-Dust and other atmospheric pollutants can become charged when they rub against one another.
+There are other static problems plaguing mobile operators.
+As hinted to above, dust and other atmospheric pollutants can become charged when they rub against one another.
 They collect on the surface of our vehicle, and our antennas.
 Driving along dusty roads can cause dust static, especially when the humidity is low.
 Dust static is just a steady buzz that never goes away until you stop wherein there is usually a pop, and the static stops.
 Once you're underway again, it starts back up.
 The perceived loudness usually increases with speed.

 When vehicle AM radios first came into vogue, manufacturers were hard pressed to solve the problem.
 As a solution, they installed special springs inside the front axle grease cups to electrically connect the axles, and the brake drums and tire rims.
 They also placed graphite inside the tires.
 The thought was to shunt the static to ground through the various pieces mentioned.
 It worked, to a point.
 Nowadays, tires contain conductive rubber compounds and coatings, and metallic disc brakes provide a better solution.
 Nonetheless, you can still suffer the malady.

 If you use a properly-mounted cap hat, there is no reason to use a corona ball.
-Properly mounted means, at the very tip of the whip as shown in the photo.
-This can be difficult to do, but isn't impossible.
-Further, any whip above the cap hat, will have very little effect on the resonant point.
-If it does, it means the cap hat is improperly mounted!
+Properly mounted means, at the very tip of the whip.
+This can be difficult to do in some cases, but not impossible.

-If you're still bothered with rolling static after installing a decent-sized corona ball (and DC grounding the antenna element), I suggest a static drain.
-The one shown at right is made from an 1/8" diameter piece of vinyl covered stainless steel aircraft cable purchased from my local Ace hardware.
+Bleeding off the static before it becomes a problem is exactly what a static drain does.
+The one shown at right is made from an 5/32" diameter piece of vinyl covered stainless steel aircraft cable from Ace hardware.
 It is attached to the transport tie down using a heavy-duty lug which is crimped and soldered.
 About 1" of the cover is removed from the outer end and the individual wires are splayed out.
-A large, flat ground braid will work well too.

 The point is to have the drain the last thing in the slip stream.
 By necessity, the ends of the wires must be sharp which aides the flow of electrons to be dissipated into the slip stream.
 It works just like static drains found on every airplane flying.
 The result is a series of pops and snaps that are easily handled a noise blanker, rather than a steady roar that blocks out all signals.